olup/my-own-box/README.md

 Think of it as a mini personnal dropbox, super simple to use.

 My Own Box lets you turn any folder into a simple file REST API, in one command only.

-It automatically gets you a localtunnel adress so that you can access your cloud from anywhere without setting up any port forwarding or complex proxy.
+Access it from anywhere : no need to do anything, NGROK creates a tunnel to your cloud and quatrieme-gauche.ga provides you with a stable static url !
+All of this for free !!!!

 A small client is integrated too, so that you can start using MOB straight away.